20 entities 3 actions 5 events 5 causal chains 6 temporal relations

 "proeth:requiresCapability": [

-"Demonstrated ability to exercise independent engineering judgment in facilities design and construction contexts",
+"Demonstrated facilities design and construction experience",

 ],

-"proeth:temporalMarker": "After ordering and receiving the CD-ROM",
+"proeth:temporalMarker": "After receiving the solicitation, before offering new services",

 "proeth:violatesObligation": [